 What is the difference between a nutritional therapist and a dietitian?

 Dietitians are licensed and adhere by their state laws, which vary from state to state.
 Dietitian are highly regulated by their state and can diagnose and treat illnesses.
 You will see a dietitian often working in a hospital, with eating disorder issues and other medical conditions.
 Dietitians need a master’s or doctoral degree in an accredited institution.
 They must also complete a supervised 900 hours work experience and pass dietitian exam.
 Nutrition Therapy Practitioners are not licensed, they are certified.
 NTP’s do not diagnose or treat illnesses.
 They are often independent consultant working one on one in a private practice.
 Instead, they take a holistic approach to bring balance to the body through whole nutritious foods, healthy lifestyles and supplements recommendations when needed by the body to achieve balance.

 How to become a nutritional therapist

 Become a Nutritional Therapist by enrolling at Nutritional Therapy Association.
 It is an all online program and it takes 10 months to complete.
 They have opening time periods in the spring and fall.
-Open enrollment begins in February for spring classes starting in May and in May for fall classes starting in September.
+Open enrollment begins in February for spring classes starting in May.
+Opening enrollment for fall begins May and start in September.
 The online format style is class base with pre-recorded and live webinars.
 The course has many books to read with reports to write.
-After completing all 10 months within the class pacing, you will receive your diploma.
+After completing all 10 months within the class pacing, you will receive your certificate.

 What is a certified nutritional therapy practitioner?